-Item 2(a)(1)Plan Value Of Vested Benefits - Those Receiving Payments (ACM filers only)

-and beneficiaries not receiving payments.
-For ACM filers, this must be the same as the retirement age actuarial assumption reported on the 2002 Form 5500, Schedule B, item 6b.
+Item 2(a) Plan Value of Vested Benefits General Rule filers: Make no entries in either the "Value" column or the "Interest Rate" column of item 2(a). beneficiaries not receiving payments.
+For ACM filers, this must be the same as the retirement age actuarial assumption reported on the 2003 Form 5500, Schedule B, item 6b.